Picture of Alexander Brazie

 12. Unity Developer Community Discord

 The Unity Developer Community is a community-run server for all things Unity.
 Unity is a game engine with a huge amount of community resources, and this server is the place to access advice on anything from development to publishing.
 The server has tens of thousands of members ready to help, and the channels break down to specific features for targeted help.
-A user has a channel to go to with questions about dealing with programming, netcode, shaders, AI, art, and other discipline-specific topics.
+Users always have a specific channel to go to with questions about programming, netcode, shaders, AI, art, and other discipline-specific topics.
 The community regularly hosts their own game jam, so check out their next one to earn prizes and get work in front of other developers.

 Unity Developer Community Discord server

 The community has been active since 2018 with 30,000 members.
-Join the community and gain the resources and knowledge stored in one of the largest Unity servers out there.
-Tutorials, free assets, and project showcases await those who join with /invite/unity-developer-community-493510779866316801.
+Joining the community means gaining access to all the resources and knowledge stored in one of the largest Unity servers.

 13. Unreal Source Discord

 Unreal Source is an independent community of Unreal devs created for beginner and experienced Unreal devs.
 Beginner and advanced users of the Unreal game engine have something to gain from joining.
 General channels are available for each version of the engine, for specific features like blueprints, Datasmith, Lumen and Niagara, for dev ops, and for customizing the engine.
-The server features job postings as well for devs looking to get hired.
+The server features job postings for devs looking to get hired as well.

 Unreal Source Discord server

 Nick Pfisterer created the community in 2015 on Slack with the name Unreal Slackers.
-The community has since rebranded and has become a huge community, with 124,000 total members.
+Unreal Source later rebranded and has since become a huge community, with 124,000 total members.
 Tens of thousands of users tend to be active at a given time.
 Users share art, show projects they’ve released in the FAB store, and participate in the Epic MegaJam.
-Every week new job postings come for users looking to get freelance work, salaried positions, or collaborate with other members.
-Take advantage of the large network of experienced devs with this invite: /invite/unrealsource.
+Every week, there are new job postings for users seeking freelance work, salaried positions, or collaboration with other members.

 14. Ion Game Design Discord